matejd/qt-youtube-dl/README.md

 -----------

 Uses qmake (and make).
 Simply run ```make release``` from the project's top-level directory.
-Requires Qt5.
-Expects a python installation on the system. youtube-dl package is bundled with this application.
+Requires ```Qt5```.
+Expects a python installation on the system. youtube-dl package is bundled with the repository.